 Nairn’s greatest asset is its marvellous sandy beach and makes for the perfect family holiday: sand castles, promenade walks, putting green, leisure park and a swimming pool – all set against the backdrop of the Moray Firth with its wonderful views and a chance to see the famous Moray Firth dolphins.
 Nairn is well known for its championship golf courses – Nairn Golf Club, Nairn Dunbar Golf Club and nearby Castle Stuart.

-Nairn is an excellent base for exploring the Scottish Highlands and is close to Culloden Battlefield, Fort George, Cawdor Castle, Brodie Castle, Inverness, Urquhart Castle on Loch Ness.
+Nairn is the perfect base for exploring the Scottish Highlands and is close to Culloden Battlefield, Fort George, Cawdor Castle, Brodie Castle, Inverness, Urquhart Castle on Loch Ness.
 It is well connected by bus, train and air.
-If you enjoy outdoor activities check out walking in Nairn and Forres, the Dava Way or try off-road cycling.
-Or perhaps a more relaxed fishing or bird watching holiday?
-There is a Tourist Information Point in Nairn Community & Arts Centre but use visitNAIRN.com to plan ahead and reserve accommodation in a local Bed & Breakfast, hotel or self-catering holiday cottage.
+If you enjoy outdoor activities check out walking in Nairn and Forres, the Dava Way or perhaps off-road cycling.
+There are options for fishing on the River Nairn or Findhorn – and bird watching at nearby Culbin Forest.
+There is no Tourist Information in Nairn so use visitNAIRN.com to plan ahead and reserve accommodation in a local Bed & Breakfast, hotel or self-catering holiday cottage.

 The Nairn Year at a Glance:

-The Highland Games is Nairn’s biggest event and held this year on 20th August on Nairn Links.
+The Highland Games is Nairn’s biggest event.
+Next date is 19th August 2017 at Nairn Links.
 The piping starts around 9.30am and the Highland dancing and athletics take place in the afternoon.
 Don’t miss the spectacular Massed Pipes and Drums marching through the town at 12.30.

 The Food Fair is 2nd Sept and the annual Book & Arts Festival is 12-17th Sept.
 Also in September (9-10th in 2017) there is the Coast to Coast Rat Race that sets off from Nairn.
 Each month Cinema Nairn screens a classic film and Music Nairn hosts a classical music evening – both in the Community Centre.
 Jazz Nairn also hosts a number of events through the year.
 Check the Community Events Calendar for all events.

 Golfing in Nairn